kennygrant/bestiary/packages.md

 ## Using goimports

-If you choose to use [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) instead of gofmt on save, and have several packages with the same name at different places in your gopath, it may not choose imports in the same package.
+If you choose to use [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) instead of go fmt on save, and have several packages with the same name at different places in your `GOPATH`, it may not choose imports in the same package.
 There is a [fix](https://github.com/golang/go/issues/17557) almost ready for this, but that leaves the problem of imports from third party packages which might be replaced by an import from another package by mistake.
 So if you use this tool use it with caution and always check the imports inserted.

 ## Using go get

 You should be aware that go get fetches the most recent version of any go package.
 This means if you are sharing code and want reproducible builds, you need to use the vendor directory.
 In practice because of the Go culture of no breaking changes this is rarely a problem, but sometimes APIs change, and this can lead to subtle breakage in your program if you are not careful.
 Try to vendor any dependencies you don't control.

 ## Vendoring packages